cjavad/hashit/docs/usage.md

                         hash a string or a piece of text -d [hash], --detect [hash]
+                        Enable hash detection for check -l list, --list list  Takes a file (list) of strings and hashes each of them -cl list list, --check-list list list
-                        Enable hash detection for check -c filename, --check filename
+                        Takes two arguments, hashlist and stringlist -c filename, --check filename
                         Verify checksums from a checksum file -o filename, --output filename
                         output output to an output (file)

 devtools:
+  --dry-run             prints the list of files that is doing to be hashed
-  --trace               Print traceback of any error cathed and exit --strict              Exit non-zero on any errors
+                        (and how) and the output type --trace               Print traceback of any error cathed and exit --strict              Exit non-zero on any errors